-Brabazon trades in Modern Irish fare, all seasonal and wholesome, with wild halibut, roast duck, and potato and black truffle soup regular features of the menu.
+Brabazon trades in modern Irish fare, all seasonal and wholesome, with wild halibut, roast duck, and potato and black truffle soup featuring on their star menu.
 The building was once a cow shed, but it’s much cosier these days, with mismatching tables and mirrors picked up by the antique-hunting owner.
 There’s also a bistro in the old corn house, with exposed brick walls, a wood-burning fire, tucked-away bar and leather stools; it has a pub-style menu of steak sandwiches and fish pie.
 Both restaurants close on Monday and Tuesday.
-On these days, the hotel offers a ‘dinner a la cart’ menu, delivered to your door in a heated picnic basket and a matching cart.
+On these days, the hotel offers a ‘dinner à la cart’ menu, delivered to your door in a heated picnic basket and a matching cart.
 Alternatively, order from the same menu but ask to eat by the fire in one of the main house's reception rooms.

 There's a bar in the bistro serving a selection of ales and cocktails, as well as an honesty bar in the main house – this room's a knockout, with aubergine walls, a velvet sofa and vast windows overlooking the drive.